 Frequency response measures if and how well a particular audio component reproduces all of these audible frequencies and if it makes any changes to the signal on the way through.
 For example, what’s the lowest frequency that subwoofer X can reproduce.
 Barring any deliberate EQ settings, the ideal frequency output of a component should be equal to the input, so as not to alter the signal.
 This is often called a “flat” frequency response, where a fixed volume sine wave (measured in decibels) can be swept through the system and will be the same amplitude at all frequencies at the output.

 In other words, an ideal frequency response is one that doesn’t adjust the volume of the bass, middle, or treble, from our source.
-By comparison, if you’ve messed around with any music app’s EQ settings, you might have seen a non-flat EQ setting that boosts bass or cuts treble, etc. So if a component (such as a headphone driver) doesn’t have a flat frequency response, you may end up hearing more or less of certain frequencies than there should be.
+By comparison, if you’ve messed around with any music app’s EQ settings, you might have seen a non-flat EQ setting that boosts bass or cuts treble, etc. So if a component (such as a headphone driver) doesn’t have a flat frequency response, you may end up hearing more or less of certain frequencies than there were in the original signal.
 In extreme cases, this can ruin the listening experience.

 Problems obtaining a flat response